Geo-ID: Test-Time Geometric Consensus for Cross-View Consistent Intrinsics: Method

 \subsection{Implementation Details}

 We conduct all experiments on a single NVIDIA A40 GPU.
 For RGB$\leftrightarrow$X, we use 50 DDIM sampling steps; for Marigold IID Appearance, which is LCM-distilled, we use 10 steps.
 In both cases, consensus guidance is applied only during the last 80\% of the denoising steps.
-We use a Huber loss with threshold $\delta_H = 1.0$ and a fixed guidance step size.
-For voxelization, we set the voxel size relative to the median nearest-neighbour distance with $\alpha = 2.5$, and require at least $n_\text{min}=2$ contributing views per voxel.
 Visibility is verified using predicted depth with tolerance $\epsilon = 0.05$.
+All intrinsic predictions and losses are computed in linear RGB space.
+All reported results use a single fixed configuration ($\alpha=2.5$, $\tau_c=0.35$, $n_\text{min}=2$, $\epsilon=0.05$, $\delta_H=1.0$) across every scene and dataset, with no per-scene tuning.
 We reserve 20\% of voxels as a held-out set for consistency evaluation.
-All intrinsic predictions and losses are computed in linear RGB space.